- November 9, 2016

 Frequently Asked Questions

-Beholder is a role playing game with drama theme.
+Beholder is a role playing game with drama and violence themes.

 Beholder is available on Nintendo Switch, PlayStation 5, PlayStation 4, Steam Deck and others.